 Corporate Group Day of Service

-Corporate groups may gather at the HFI campus as a part of a company volunteer initiative or team building activity.
+Corporate groups may participate together as a part of a company volunteer initiative or team building activity.
 Day of Service projects typically last from 9AM to 3PM and lunch is provided.
-Service projects include cleaning up the campus grounds, small improvement and construction projects, painting, gardening, cleaning facilities, etc. These projects keep HFI costs down, saving precious funds for the children and families we serve.
+Service projects include cleaning up the campus grounds, small improvement and construction projects, painting, gardening, cleaning facilities, etc. These projects help to keep our costs down, saving precious funds for the children and families we serve.

 Help Holy Family Academy high school students develop confidence and a positive attitude towards learning.
 Academic Coaches work with teachers to identify the subjects and work assignments where students need support.
 You will work with the students on a bi-weekly or weekly basis to further develop their reading, writing, math, science, technology, and foreign language skills.
 Time commitment for an Academic Coach is 6-8 hours per month.

 A Life Coach is a caring, responsible, adult volunteer who serves as a trusted friend and guide to a student from Holy Family Academy.
 Coaches help ensure that students develop important academic and life skills, are exposed to new opportunities and a wide array of resources, make positive choices, and serve as a role model.
 The life coach should have the ability to accept and relate to youth who may not share the volunteer’s lifestyle and values.
 The volunteer should exhibit a great deal of common sense, intelligence, friendliness, maturity, sensitivity and responsibility.
 Time commitment for a Life Coach is 6-8 hours per month.